kkauder/eic.github.io/_about/howto.md

 ---
 ```

-There is no source code (i.e. markdown page content) for links to external resources included in the menus.
+If a menu entry in *menu.yml* is an external link, there is no source code (i.e. markdown page content is not necessary).
 Examples are easy to spot in the file <a href="https://raw.githubusercontent.com/eic/eic.github.io/master/_data/menus.yml" target=_blank>_data/menus.yml</a>.

+Menu entry descriptions in *menu.yml* can also have optional attributes:
-To include a divider right above an entry in a dropdown menu the following line should be added
+* **"div"**: to include a divider right above an entry in a dropdown menu the following line should be added
-respective section of the _data/menus.yml file: "**div: yes**".
-Additionally, the "exclude" attribute is provided, mainly for development purposes, if
+respective section of the _data/menus.yml file: "*div: yes*".
-a section of the menu needs to be ignored when building the site.
+* **"exclude"** -  mainly for development purposes; if a section of the menu needs to be ignored when building the site one can just easily add "*exclude: yes*" to the repective section.
+* **"label"**: to insert a label into a dropdown menu.
+The label won't have any links or page associations, it's just a visual guide.

 #### Managing Data
 Jekyll is fairly flexible when it comes to storing and manipulating structured data.